don/ITP-DeviceToDatabase/03_RelationalDatabases/README.md

 The database stores dates in UTC.
 Dates can be converted to a local timezone before being displayed to the user.
 Always include a timezone component in your timestamps so the conversion happens correctly.

+See [more-queries.md](more-queries.md) for more queries you can run against an additional dataset.

 &copy; 2019 Don Coleman